aws-samples/amazon-personalize-live-event-contextualization/README.md

  ![image](https://github.com/aws-samples/amazon-personalize-live-event-contextualization/assets/122004204/3cd20478-05e5-462a-971a-023adaeae679)

 NOTE: It may be noted that the users of this solution are required to ingest similar data from their enterprise systems or synthetize the same programmatically, if only being run to test & validate the concept.

-A user-item style campaign needs to be setup on Amazon Personalize.
-Please refer to the blog https://aws.amazon.com/blogs/media/part-3-contextualized-viewer-engagement-and-monetization-for-live-ott-events/ to understand the type of data schema required for user, item and user-item metadata. we will try to add some sample data in this repository itself for better reference.

-As outlined in the blog,  micro-frontend components are considered as "items" in the Amazon Personalize setup for this campaign.
-Here are some useful links for tutorials on how to setup a  campaign in Amazon Personalize, or automate the campaign creation process using scripts:
+Here are some additional useful links on how to setup a campaign in Amazon Personalize, or automate the campaign creation process using scripts:

  1. https://docs.aws.amazon.com/personalize/latest/dg/getting-started.html
  2. https://github.com/aws-samples/amazon-personalize-samples

 Once the campaign is setup successful, please note the ARN value.
 This value will be required in configuring the next steps.
-The Amazon Personalize campaign ARN would typically look like this:
+The Amazon Personalize campaign ARN string would look similar to the following string, assuming the campaign name is set to "soccer-ux"

     'arn:aws:personalize:<aws-region>:<aws-account>:campaign/soccer-ux'

 **Step # 2 : Setup backend websocket server**